ash/raku-course/essentials/loops/repeat/quiz/index.md

 ## 1

 Choose `until` or `while` for this program.
-The program should enter into an infinite loop.
+The program should not enter into an infinite loop.

 {:.quiz-code}
 . | my $n = 0;